A Vacation in the Swiss Alps is a Magical Experience

-Explorer and mountaineer Sir Martin Conway called the Alps "the walls of heaven."
+Explorer and mountaineer Sir Martin Conway called the European Alps "the walls of heaven."
 Combine with that the superb accommodations, hearty and well-perpared alpine cuisine, cozy inns, and expert guides, and you'll find that hiking in the Alps on an Alpenwild tour is a guaranteed dream vacation.
-Here is a convincing case for why you should spend this summer hiking in Switzerland, Austria, Italy, or France:
+Here is a convincing case for why you should spend this summer hiking in Switzerland, Austria, Italy, France, or Slovenia:

-Hiking trails through the Swiss Alps have been used as trade routes since medieval times.
+Hiking trails through the Alps have been used as trade routes since medieval times.
 Each village has a unique personality and history.
-As you hike in the Alps you'll become connected to a traditional mountain culture and way of life as you experience the Alps in French, German, Italian, and Romansch.
+As you hike in the Alps you'll become connected to a traditional mountain culture and way of life as you experience the Alps in French, German, Italian, Romansch or Slovenian.

-Enjoy fondue, artisan breads, cheese from the alp, fine chocolates, bratwurst, Valaisian wine, raclette, pastries.
+Enjoy fondue, artisan breads, cheese from the alp, fine chocolates, bratwurst, Italian wine, raclette, pastries.
 They're all amazing!
 The Swiss canton of Valais, where we hike on the Haute Route, is one of the great culinary regions of Europe, rivaling Tuscany or Bordeaux.
 In Appenzell you'll enjoy Switzerland's finest cheese and many local specialties.
-In Ticino it's Italian—with a Swiss attention to detail.
-And for the most sophisticated and surprising cuisine in all of Switzerland, the Engadine is an unforgettable culinary experience!
+In the Dolomites it's Italian—with a Swiss attention to detail.

 On the Hiker's Haute Route you'll pass within view of 10 of the 12 highest peaks in the Alps.
 You'll discover inviting larch forests, lush alpine meadows, gushing streams, plunging waterfalls, powerful glaciers and snow capped peaks—all in one day.